PaimaStudios/paima-preorder/backend/README.md

-# Launchpad Node Template
+# Paima Launchpad Backend

-This documentation provides a basic overview of the template.
+This documentation provides a basic overview of the backend.
 Each module has its own `README` file with more detailed information.

 ## Usage

 Launchpads data is stored in `utils/src/data.ts`.
-Edit that to add/change offered launchpads.
+Edit that to add/change available launchpads.
 The data properties are explained in the type's comments.

 ## Prerequisites

 Ensure that the `paima-engine-{linux|mac}` executable is located in the parent directory of this project.
-Version needs to be at least 4.0.0, which is the version that this project was tested with.
+Paima Engine version needs to be at least 4.0.0, which is the version that this project was tested with.
 The directory structure should be as follows:

 ```
-this-template
+backend
 ../paima-engine-linux
 ../.env
 ```